Kornieks/Loyalty-App-Engagement-Performance-Overview/README.md

 - Medium revenue: between $1.5M and $3.5M - Green Market, River Gate, Old Square.
 - Low revenue: under $1.5M - City Harbor.

-There is only a weak correlation between revenue and validation rate.
+There is a weak negative correlation between revenue and validation rate.
+The Spearman correlation coefficient is -0.11.
+The p-value is less than 0.05, meaning the correlation is statistically significant at the 5% significance level.
 <img width="550" height="500" alt="image" src="https://github.com/user-attachments/assets/93f55c4f-3d7b-4cb4-97e4-888d11cfb035" />

 This suggests that validation rate may be influenced by factors beyond revenue, such as target audience, location type, and customer behavior.